stripe/stripe-dotnet/README.md

 ### Retrieve a resource

-The `Retrieve` method of the service class can be used to create a new resource:
+The `Retrieve` method of the service class can be used to retrieve a resource:

 ``` C#
 var service = new CustomerService();